Former Dodgers pitcher Julio Urías won't face felony charge after September arrest

 Even without a criminal conviction, MLB could suspend the 27-year-old left-hander if it concludes he violated the policy.

-Urías was arrested in May 2019 for domestic battery.
+Urías was arrested in May 2019 on suspicion of domestic battery.
 He was suspended 20 games by MLB, but he wasn't prosecuted by the Los Angeles city attorney on the condition he complete a 52-week domestic violence counseling program.
 No player has been suspended twice under MLB's domestic violence policy.

 AP MLB: https://apnews.com/hub/mlb